 TJ Maxx credit card: good or bad?

-TJ Maxx has two different versions – a store-only version and a MasterCard.
+TJ Maxx has two different versions – a store-only version and a general use MasterCard which can be used at merchant locations anywhere world wide that accepts MasterCard.
 When you complete an application you aren’t given the option of which one you want, the one you receive (if approved) will depend on your credit history.

 This is a bad deal because you might end up with the private label store-only version (which can’t be used everywhere like the version with a MasterCard logo), even if you didn’t want a store card when you applied.
-The inability to specify which version you’re applying for is a major negative.
+The inability to specify which version you’re applying for is a major negative because you have to endure a hard pull of your credit report without knowing which card you’ll be getting.

 Here’s what both version have in common…